nickyhajal/vscode_extension_svelte_require/README.md

 ## Acknowledgements

 This module is a fork from [Bitkompagniet Node Require](https://github.com/bitkompagniet/vscode_extension_quick_require), which was itself a fork of [Quick Require](https://github.com/milkmidi/vscode_extension_quick_require).
-The typical namings was taken from [NodeRequirer](https://github.com/ganemone/NodeRequirer) for
+The typical namings were taken from [NodeRequirer](https://github.com/ganemone/NodeRequirer) for
 Sublime Text.